Sunday, October 5, 2008

 “Look up my sonny!
 One day, we’ll too…

-Those Royal marbles, the icecream stick, those Easter days
+Those Royal marbles, the red color popsicle, those Easter days

 No one will return them anymore!